velartrill/velartrill.github.io/orig/kestrel.md

 "Quite so.
 I do apologize for rousing you at an uncivilized hour, ambassador; I hope you will not take this as disrespect--"

 I wave her away.
-"It's fine.
+"If anything, you did me a favor.
 Has something happened with my people?"

 "Hm.
 Yes, in a way.
 Not your staff here in the embassy, but--" She stops, touching her fingers to a plate by a door.
 After a moment it lights up green around the edges and the door unlocks.
 She slides it back and beckons us to follow her inside.